FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_1_task.md

 ### Discussion Points
 - TGW supports ECMP routing with routes from the same attachment type.
    - This allows scalable active-active centralized ingress/egress inspection.
-   - East/West inspection requires SNAT to keep flows sticky to the same FortiGate'
+   - East/West inspection requires SNAT to keep flows sticky to the same FortiGate.
 - TGW has a route evaluation priority to select the best path for the same route.
 - Each TGW VPC connection (2x IPsec tunnels per connection) supports up to 1.5 Gbps.
 - Each TGW Connect peer supports up to 5 Gbps.